MarkLogicUniversity/MarkLogic9/README.md

   <ul>
     <li>http://docs.marklogic.com/guide/installation
   </ul>
 <li>The various units may have Query Console workspaces and/or other hands-on examples.
-Refer to each unit's **README** file.
+Refer to each unit's <b>README</b> file.
 </ol>